keeganturnerdev/site.github.io/index.md

 sections:
   - type: call-to-action.html
     section_id: about
-    background_style: bg-primary
+    background_style: bg-dark
-    title: Cloud Applications Platform Administrator
+    title: I construct the foundational platform and deploy the essential programs and services to host your application in the cloud.
-    text: I construct the foundational platform and deploy the essential programs and services to host your application in the cloud.
+    text:

   - type: services.html